Reclaim Therapy's Favorite Somatic Healing Tools

 Traditional talk therapy has its place, but when you’re dealing with trauma, anxiety, or a dysregulated nervous system, talking about it just isn’t enough to lead to lasting change.
 Your body is holding the story, and it needs different tools to heal.

-Somatic healing tools work with your body's own wisdom to help you move out of survival mode and back into a sense of safety.
-These aren't just nice-to-have practices.
-They're evidence-based techniques that actually shift your nervous system state, helping you regulate emotions, release stuck trauma, and build resilience from the inside out.
+Somatic healing tools work with your body’s own wisdom to help you move out of survival mode and back into a sense of safety.
+These aren’t just nice-to-have practices.
+They’re evidence-based techniques, rooted in body oriented trauma therapy approaches, that actually shift your nervous system state, helping you regulate emotions, release stuck trauma, and build resilience from the inside out.

-At Reclaim Therapy, we use somatic therapy techniques daily with our clients in Montgomery County.
+At Reclaim Therapy, we use somatic therapy techniques daily with our clients in Montgomery County, Pennsylvania.
 These are the body-based healing techniques we come back to again and again because they work.

 What Makes Somatic Healing Tools Different

 This is where polyvagal theory comes in.
 Your vagus nerve is like a communication highway between your brain and body, and it plays a huge role in how safe or threatened you feel.
+Chronic stress can lead to physical health issues such as high blood pressure due to prolonged stress responses.
 Somatic healing tools work directly with your nervous system, often through vagus nerve exercises, to help you shift out of dysregulation and back into your window of tolerance, that sweet spot where you can handle life without feeling overwhelmed or numb.

 Bottom-up processing (working from body to mind) is often more effective for trauma than top-down approaches (trying to think your way out of it).
-When you're dysregulated, the thinking part of your brain goes offline anyway.
+Traditional interventions often rely on cognitive processing, which can be challenging for trauma survivors whose ability to process thoughts and emotions may be impaired.
+When you’re dysregulated, the thinking part of your brain goes offline anyway.
 Somatic exercises for trauma help you access safety through your body first, which then allows your mind to follow.

 A Word Before You Start… Why Working with a Somatic Trauma Therapist Matters